Admission for the January 2025 academic session is ongoing Apply Now!

 Admission Requirements

-Entry requirements for B.Sc. in Public Health
+Entry requirements for BSc. in Public Health

 Here’s what you need to study for a bachelor’s programme at Miva University